schardong/ifmorph/README.md

 * `warp-inference-vid.py` - runs the inference of a pretrained face warping network, outputs a video
 * `warp-train.py` - trains a network for face landmark warping between two initial states

-Inside the `standalone` folder, we've stored scripts that are related, but not necessarily essential to run the experiments.
+Inside the `scripts` folder, we've stored scripts that are related, but not necessarily essential to run the experiments.
 These are:
 * `create_experiment_files.py` - given a list of pairs, image paths and landmarks, creates the corresponding experiment files

 ### Setup and sample run
 For this setup, we assume that the Python version is >= 3.10.0 and CUDA Toolkit is 11.6.
 We also tested with Python 3.9.0 and CUDA 11.7 everything worked as well.
 Note that for both PyEnv and Conda **we assume that all commands are typed in the root of the repository**.